CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: Instant<br />
 *Stamina Cost*: 10000, minus 200 per level to a minimum of 6000<br />
 *Channeling Time*: 200 moves, minus 5.5 moves per level to a minimum of 75.
 Attunement takes 8 hours, minus 30 minutes per power level of Gateway to a minimum of 30 minutes<br />
 *Effects*: Transport yourself through the Nether to an attuned location.
-This power works at any distance..<br />
+This power works at any distance.
+You may have a number of destinations simultaneously equal to 1 + 1 per 3 levels of Gateway (2.5 levels if you have the Good Memory trait, 4 levels if you have the Forgetful trait).<br />
 *Prerequisites*: Farstep 10, Extended Stride 10 <br />

 ## Breach